leimingyu/gpgpu/cuda/unified_memory/readme.md

 The benefit for unified memory, in terms of performance, is that it avoids deep copies. <br>
-=

 Reference:
 https://github.com/parallel-forall/code-samples/tree/master/posts/unified-memory

-According to CUDA Programming Guide, here is the description of using "cudaMallocManaged()".<br>
+According to CUDA Programming Guide
 --
 <i>
 On a multi-GPU system with peer-to-peer support, where multiple GPUs support